suryavemuri30/msa_proj/README.md

 - **OpenFeign Client** (InventoryClient) is used in the Order Service to call the Inventory Service.
 - **OpenFeign Client** (ProductClient) is used in the Order Service to call the Product Service.
 - **Eureka Server** enables dynamic service discovery for the API Gateway and all microservices.
+- **Spring Cloud Config Server** serves configuration to all microservices.

 ---